GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 Change the current directory, to [environment](environment/).

 #### Configure build parameters

-If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the [1-base-infrastructure](environment/1-base-infrastructure/) folder.
-Modify the `backend.tf` by setting the `prefix` field to the name of a folder in the automation bucket where you want to store your Terraform configuration's state.
-For example, if you want to manage the Terraform state in the `tf_state/gke_saxml` subfolder of the automation bucket set the `prefix` field to `tf_state/gke_saxml`.

-If the automation bucket and the automation service account were provided to you by your administrator, rename the `backend.tf.tmpl` and the `providers.tf.tmpl` files to `backend.tf` and `providers.tf` and update them with your settings.

 To configure the Terraform steps in the build, copy the [terraform.tfvars.tmpl](environment/1-base-infrastructure/terraform.tfvars.tmpl) template file in the [1-base-infrastructure](environment/1-base-infrastructure/) folder to `terraform.tfvars`.
 Make modifications to the `terraform.tfvars` file to align it with your specific environment.
 At the very least, you should set the following variables: